Medically reviewed by Drugs.com. Last updated on Nov 1, 2022.

 How Supplied/Storage and Handling

-DaTscan is supplied in 10-mL glass vials containing a total volume of 2.5 mL of solution with a total radioactivity of 185 MBq (5 mCi) at calibration time.
+DaTscan (ioflupane I 123 injection) is a clear, colorless solution supplied in single-dose glass vials containing 185 MBq (5 mCi) in 2.5 mL at a concentration of 74 MBq/mL (2 mCi/mL) of ioflupane I 123 at calibration date and time.
 Each vial is enclosed in a lead container of appropriate thickness.

 Store DaTscan at 20° to 25°C (68° to 77°F).
 This product does not contain a preservative.
 Store DaTscan within the original lead container or equivalent radiation shielding.

-Do not use DaTscan (Ioflupane I 123 Injection) preparations after the expiration date and time stated on the label.
+Do not use DaTscan preparations after the expiration date and time stated on the label.

 This preparation is approved for use by persons licensed by the Illinois Emergency Management Agency pursuant to 32 IL.
 Adm.
-Code Section 330.260(a) and 335.4010 or equivalent licenses of the Nuclear Regulatory Commission or an Agreement State.
+Code Section 330.260(a) and 335.4010 or equivalent licenses of the Nuclear Regulatory Commission or the relevant regulatory authority of an Agreement State.

 Patient Counseling Information

-Instruct patients to increase their level of hydration prior to and after receiving DaTscan and to void frequently for the first 48 hours following DaTscan administration.
+Instruct patients to drink a sufficient amount of water prior to and after receiving DaTscan and to void frequently for the first 48 hours following DaTscan administration [see Dosage and Administration (2.1)].

 GE and the GE Monogram are trademarks of General Electric Company.